fjp/fjp.github.io/_pages/home.md

   - image_path: /assets/posts/2017-12-03-trajectory-following/trajectory-following-overview.png
     alt: "Trajectory Following"
     title: "Trajectory Following"
-    excerpt: "Where should your robot move in the next few seconds?.
+    excerpt: "Where should your robot move in the next few seconds?
 This important question and even more can be solved by **following trajectories**"
   - image_path: /assets/posts/2017-10-30-localization/localization.png
     alt: "Localization"
     title: "Localization"